• About Us

 The nice thing about Dropbox is that you can upload more than the 100MB file size limit set by Facebook Messenger.
 The maximum file size that you can upload in Dropbox is 50GB, but it’s limited by your storage space.
 If your storage space is only 2GB, then the maximum file size is also 2GB.

-Next, tap the button with three vertical dots at the right side of the file or document, as indicated by the red arrow in the screenshot below.
+Next, tap the kebab button (three vertical dots) at the right side of the file or document, as indicated by the red arrow in the screenshot below.
 A list of options will appear.

-Tap “Copy link” to generate a link.
+Tap “Share” to generate a link.
 Wait for the message that says, “The link is ready to be pasted.”

-Once the link is pasted to the message field, tap the “Enter” button.
+Once the link is pasted to the message field, tap the “Enter” button at the right.

-How to send a file in Messenger using Dropbox
+How to send files in Messenger using phone

 Your recipient can now download the file in Messenger.
 He or she doesn’t need to be Dropbox user to download the file.